Project-Vyre/another-create-wiki/docs/customizing_create/kubejs/kjs_getting_started.md

 DO NOT use an existing modID in your recipeID.

 {: .important }
 KubeJS uses slightly different syntax (way of typing "commands" in layman's terms) depending on which version of Minecraft you are using, specifically 1.19.2+ and 1.18.2.
-Will be skipping 1.16.5 syntax.
+I will be skipping 1.16.5 syntax, go bother someone else.

 For all intents and purposes, the main focus of this tutorial is for adding and removing your own recipes.